ppy/osu-wiki/wiki/Help_Center/en.md

 **Some can interfere with your ability to submit scores.**

-Try closing any extra programs before playing osu! if you find that your scores aren't submitting and you're not having issues with connectivity otherwise.
+Try closing any extra programs before playing osu! if you find that your scores aren't submitting and you are not having issues with connectivity otherwise.

 #### Are the score submission servers up?